-Tofsee (also known as Gheg) is a malicious Trojan-type program that is capable of performing DDoS attacks, mining cryptocurrency, sending emails, stealing various credentials, updating itself, and more.
+Tofsee (also known as Gheg) is a malicious Trojan-type program that is capable of performing DDoS attacks, mining cryptocurrency, sending emails, stealing various account credentials, updating itself, and more.

-|Threat Type||Trojan, Password stealing virus, Banking malware, Spyware, Remote access trojan|
+|Threat Type||Trojan, Password stealing virus, Banking malware, Spyware, Remote access trojan.|

 |Detection Names (zgttwhzu.exe_)

-||Avast (Win32:BankerX-gen [Trj]), AVG (Win32:BankerX-gen [Trj]), BitDefender (Gen:Variant.Ulise.34872), ESET-NOD32 (a variant of Win32/Kryptik.GRUQ), Kaspersky (), Full List (VirusTotal)|
+||Avast (Win32:BankerX-gen [Trj]), AVG (Win32:BankerX-gen [Trj]), BitDefender (Gen:Variant.Ulise.34872), ESET-NOD32 (a variant of Win32/Kryptik.GRUQ), Kaspersky (), Full List (VirusTotal).|

 |Malicious Process Name(s)||The analyzed sample ran a process with a blank name.|

-|Symptoms||Trojans are designed to stealthily infiltrate victim's computer and remain silent thus no particular symptoms are clearly visible on an infected machine.|
+|Symptoms||Trojans are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.|